The Order of Christian Initiation for Adults (OCIA)

 This process is for you:

-RCIA sessions begin in the Fall.
-If you or someone you know, is interested in finding out more, please feel free to call or email Theresa Collin at (989) 330-5394 or tjcollin@aol.com.
+OCIA sessions begin in the Fall.
+If you, or someone you know, is interested in finding out more, please feel free to call or email Theresa Collin at (989) 330-5394 or tjcollin@aol.com.

 The four stages of OCIA: